getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Object.setPrototypeOf( Bar.prototype, Foo.prototype );
 ```

-Ignoring the slight performance disadvantage of the `Object.create(..)` approach, it's a little bit shorter and may be perhaps a little easier to read than the ES6+ approach.
+Ignoring the slight performance disadvantage (throwing away an object that's later GC'd) of the `Object.create(..)` approach, it's a little bit shorter and may be perhaps a little easier to read than the ES6+ approach.
 But it's probably a wash either way.

 ### Reflection